Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Quality_assurance_control/Docum_QA_QC_BMP_datasets.md

 A major issue in preparing any dataset for subsequent use is whether the data meet the expectations of users in terms of accuracy, completeness, documentation, and other criteria.
-The Crop BMP tool for quality assurance (QA) conducts a series of tests on a dataset.
+The Crop BMP tool for quality assurance and quality control (QA/QC) conducts a series of tests on a dataset.
 These tests may usefully be run multiple times while completing a dataset to avoid problems becoming harder to resolve as more data are entered.
 This feature of assessing quality during the creation process distinguishes “quality assurance” from the more common term “quality control”, which refers to assessing the quality of a finished product.

-The R script FL_Crop_BMP_QA_single_dataset reviews Crop BMP datasets according to what we term the "four C's", whereby a dataset is:
+The R script FL_Crop_BMP_QA_QC_single_dataset reviews Crop BMP datasets according to what we term the "four C's", whereby a dataset is:

 1. **Correct**: The values are accurate within the expected range of